-Information about compliance rating and how CCS compliance scores affect your subsistence charge for an environmental permit.
+Information about compliance rating and how Compliance Classification Scheme (CCS) compliance scores affect your subsistence charge for an environmental permit.

 This guidance only applies to installations and waste operations.

 It does not apply to farming installations operated by members of the Environment Agency’s Pig and Poultry Assurance Scheme, or waste mobile plant.